 This course follows the School Nursing: Theory and Diverse Learners course.
 In addition to the on-line learning activities, students will complete a 120 hour clinical practicum in various school settings.
 The dissemination of hours is as follows: 30 hours in the elementary setting, 30 hours in the middle school setting, 30 hours in the high school setting and 30 hours with the diverse learner population.
 Clinical practicum assignments are individually planned with the approval of the course instructor.
 Prerequisites: NURS 504 and NURS 505

 EDDS 601: Advocacy Issues Within Special Education – 3 semester hours

 This course is designed to assist the teacher/nurse practitioner in recognizing the impact and importance of decision-making and the dynamics of advocacy.
 This course includes, but is not limited to, current topics in special education, self-determination by and for students, development of the essential professional advocacy competencies, advocating for students with special needs, the rights of children, and the inclusive setting.
 Students will participate in an exploration of advocacy websites, develop a wiki or brochure to use in their professional practice when working with families and colleagues, and develop a personal position on advocacy.

 - Bachelors degree in any field

 - Minimum 3.0 GPA for application.
 Applicants with a GPA below 3.0 will be considered on an individual basis and may be required to demonstrate academic ability prior to enrolling in the program.

-- Current licensure as a registered nurse.
+- Current licensure as a registered nurse in Pennsylvania.

 For more information contact: